FlavorlessQuark/Black_Hole/README.md

 - Here starts the Journey.
 For now I am just a newborn.
 I do not know much nor do I know what I don't know.
 But line after line, I get better understanding of code..
 This past month I have been focusing on Graphics projects, which are my favorited.
 Eventually I would like to write a game engine.
 But for now I need to build my skills.
-SDL_Tools is a testimony of what I have learned, and will upgrade it as time passes...
+SDL_Tools is a testimony of what I have learned, and I will upgrade it as time passes...

 **September 2020**